 Spider veins affect superficial veins, which means they are not paired with an artery.
 When spider veins are treated with sclerotherapy, circulation is not negatively affected and blood is simply rerouted through healthy veins.
 Sclerotherapy is a safe, minimally invasive and effective treatment for spider veins and is an option for most patients.
 The procedure produces very little discomfort and side effects are minor with no downtime.
 Some patients may experience mild bruising, stinging, or swelling at the injection site, but these symptoms quickly fade.
 Adverse side effects are extremely rare and Dr. Jimenez will go over the benefits, risks and safety of the treatment in more detail during your consultation appointment.

 When properly performed, sclerotherapy provides for long-lasting results with a high rate of patient satisfaction.
 Sclerotherapy treatments target not only one branch of spider veins, but multiple branches connected to one starting point simultaneously.
-Patients will see immediate results, but also notice improvements that continue over the next few months.
+Patients typically will see results shortly after the procedure, but will also notice improvements that continue over the next few months.
 As treated veins collapse and are reabsorbed by the body, blood is rerouted to healthy blood vessels in a process that may last between six and eight weeks.

-For optimal results, many patients require a series of three to six treatment sessions.
+For optimal results, patients may require a series of treatment sessions.
 If multiple treatments are needed, sclerotherapy injections are typically performed in intervals at a frequency of four to six weeks.
 The number of appointments will depend on the needs of each individual patient and the quantity of spider veins requiring treatment.
 Sclerotherapy can eliminate existing spider veins, but cannot prevent new ones from forming due to venous insufficiency or other factors.

 Sclerotherapy Recovery & Aftercare

 Following the procedure, recovery is minimal and most patients are able to return to work or other regular activities shortly after their treatment.
-You may be asked to rest while keeping treated areas elevated for a few hours and the short term use of compression stockings may be recommended to help the body redirect blood flow.
-In general, there are very few restrictions after sclerotherapy, but there are a few things patients should avoid for the first 48 hours after their treatment, such as:
+Generally, short term use of compression stockings is recommended to help the body redirect blood flow.
+Otherwise, there are very few restrictions after sclerotherapy, but there are a few things patients should avoid for the first week or two after their treatment, such as:

 - Sun exposure on treated areas